danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 # ``SystemNotification``

-SystemNotification can be used to present notifications that mimic the native iOS system notification that for instance are shown when you toggle silent mode on and off, connect your AirPods etc.
+SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification.